idokd/wp-simple-payment/readme.txt

 You can also extend any of the existing Payment Gateways (Engines) or write your own Custom Engine, and finally you can integrate Simple Payment with [Zapier](https://zapier.com/developer/public-invite/66167/f63e9e617b9e5e534c26c308f15087ee/)

+= How can I report security bugs?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.]( https://patchstack.com/database/vdp/21aaae52-b279-4f4e-bd4a-94c3c88c3188 )

 == Feedback and Support ==